 “persona’s experience throughout the process”

-This is the latest expansion in the definition of "product," the experience through the buying and using process is now viewed as part of the product.
+The experience through the buying and using process is now viewed as part of the product.

 Bad sales process or experience – that gets attached to your product.